UPPMAX/programming_formalisms/lesson_plans/day_5_2.md

  * Richel
  * Goals:
    * Students have an idea what not to optimize
+   * Students have an idea what not to optimize

 ## 13:00-13:45 RB

  * Goals:
-   * Students can add, commit, push
+   * Measure Big-O

 When |What
 -----|-------------------------